 This notion is hammered in when you plug in the guitar.
 The preamps in the California Series have been specifically voiced for each model, meaning they faithfully carry the guitar’s natural tone and deliver it through your amp.

 Plugging the Newporter into a 1965 Fender Deluxe Reverb, I was immediately blown away by the warmth and clarity of the tone.
-I absolutely despise the tinny, lifeless sound that some acoustic pickups can have, but the Fishman really excels.
-It’s well-rounded, resonant, with a really vibrant colour to it.
+I often disappointed by the tinny, lifeless sound that some acoustic pickups can have, but the Fishman really excels.
+It’s well-rounded, resonant, with a vibrant colour to it.

 It was pretty hard not to throw some pedals into the mix playing this guitar (that’s the kind of thing it inspires you to do).
 Reverbs and delays sound sublime with it.
 Going into a Big Muff, it became a gargantuan beast (think Kim Deal’s tones with The Breeders).
 And with some heavy compression and vibrato it went into vintage, warped vinyl territory.